Supersonic (Oasis song): Recording

 After Tony's suggestion, Noel went to the corner and quickly wrote down the lyrics, and then Oasis began recording "Supersonic".
 To record the song, Scott had to remove a take of "I Will Believe" because he did not have a spare tape.
 Bonehead used a Gibson SG guitar owned by Scott and a Marshall JCM900 amplifier owned by Chris Griffiths.
 Noel played an Epiphone Les Paul guitar through a Watkins Dominator MKIII combo amp.
 For Noel's lead guitar, Scott added additional overdubs by placing the amp in the studio's stone room with close-and-distance microphones and slightly speeding up the tape to thicken the guitar tone over the track.
 Scott removed McCarroll's hi-hats to record tambourine and handclaps tracks.

 After recording the backing tracks, Liam recorded his vocals in one single take, with Noel guiding him and Scott using a Lexicon PCM70 reverb and TC-2290 delay on the vocals.
-Tony contributed five layers of backing vocals to the song, influenced by the Beatles' harmony vocal style.
+Tony contributed five layers of backing vocals to the song, influenced by the Beatles' backing vocal style.
 According to Scott, "Supersonic" was recorded and mixed in 11 hours, while Noel said it took eight hours to be completed.
 Although it was originally based as a demo, it was never re-recorded, and this refers to producer Owen Morris, who later reworked on some other tracks on Definitely Maybe prior to its release.
-After the recording was finished, "Supersonic" was introduced to McGee as a potential alternate single; he was impressed.
+After the recording was finished, the song was introduced to McGee as a potential alternate single; he was impressed.
+According to tour DJ Phil Smith, "Supersonic" alone cost £100 to produce.

 Composition

 Music

-"Supersonic" has been classified as a rock, Britpop, and alternative rock song, with elements of neo-psychedelia and American grunge music.
-It contains Blur-like vocals, "brief but smashing" guitar riffs, "catchy melodic" chorus and "simplistic" lyrics urging to "be yourself."
-Along with the Definitely Maybe song, "Live Forever", the basic rock rhythm of "Supersonic" is reminiscent of early 1970s music.
+"Supersonic" has been classified as a rock, Britpop, hard rock, and alternative rock song, with elements of neo-psychedelia and American grunge music.
+It contains Blur-like vocals, "brief but smashing" guitar riffs and "catchy melodic" chorus.
+Along with the Definitely Maybe song "Live Forever", the basic rock rhythm of "Supersonic" is reminiscent of early 1970s music.
+The song's cascading guitars are influenced by the Sex Pistols' 1977 song "Pretty Vacant", and also draw influences from bands such as the Who, the Rolling Stones, the Beatles, and the Stone Roses.